Ultramarathon: North America

 Since 1997, runners have been competing in the Self-Transcendence 3100 Mile Race, which is billed as the longest official footrace in the world.
 They run 100 laps a day for up to 50 days around a single block in Queens, NY, for a total distance of 3100 mi.
-The current recordholder is Ashprihanal Pekka Aalto, at 40 days 09:06:21 for a daily average of 76.776 mi in 2015.
+The current record holder is Ashprihanal Pekka Aalto, at 40 days 09:06:21 for a daily average of 76.776 mi in 2015.

-The latest Trans-American Footrace (2015) winner was Robert HP Young (Marathon Man UK), winning in a time of 482 hours and 10 minutes.
+Several 10-day races are also regularly available in the US at venues that hold 6-day races: Across the Years (in Arizona), Sri Chinmoy (in New York) and 6 Days in the Dome (Wisconsin).

 In April 2006, the American Ultrarunning Hall of Fame was established by the American Ultrarunning Association (AUA).
 Candidates for the Hall of Fame are chosen from the 'modern era' of American ultras, beginning with the New York Road Runners Club 30 Mile race held in 1958.
-The Inaugural inductees were Ted Corbitt, a former US Olympian, winner of the aforementioned race in 3:04:13, and co-founder of the Road Runners Club of America, and Sandra Kiddy, who began her ultra career at age 42 with a world record at 50 kilometers, 3:36:56, and who went on to set a number of US and world ultra records.
+The Inaugural inductees were Ted Corbitt, a former US Olympian, winner of the aforementioned race in 3:04:13, and co-founder of the Road Runners Club of America, and Sandra Kiddy, who began her ultra career at age 42 with a world record at 50 kilometers, 3:36:56, and who went on to set a number of American and world ultra records.

-The Yukon Arctic Ultra is described as the coldest and toughest ultra in the world, requiring racers to start from Whitehorse to Dawson City, Yukon, a distance of 430 miles (692 km) in 13 days under the territory's extremely cold conditions in February.
+The Yukon Arctic Ultra is uniques among ultras for its cold conditions, requiring racers to start from Whitehorse to Dawson City, Yukon, a distance of 430 miles (692 km) in February, with temperatures in the race having fallen as low as -57 degrees celsius.